 AED.
 Usually, people learn to use an AED in a course that also teaches CPR.
 The computerized

-device will tell a rescuer to push the defibrillate button if the cardiac arrest is
+device will tell a rescuer to push the defibrillate button if cardiac arrest is from an

-from an abnormal heartbeat that could respond to a shock.
+abnormal heart rhythm that could respond to a shock.
 (Not all rhythms will.)
+This

-This could be either ventricular fibrillation or ventricular tachycardia.
-Ventricular
+could be either ventricular fibrillation or ventricular tachycardia.
+Ventricular fibrillation

-fibrillation is the most common heart-rhythm problem in victims of sudden cardiac
+is the most common heart-rhythm problem in victims of sudden cardiac arrest.